How to Capitalise on a Crisis and Make Meaningful Career Change Happen

 But during the Pandemic, I observed again and again that careerists didn’t need coaching support to ideate about their What Next or take actionable steps towards it – so long as they can unlock something that goes against human nature.
 Being disempowered.
 Unprecedented cognitive flex and psychological ownership of fresh ideas clicks into place once we embrace our lack of agency.
 It’s an enormously counter-intuitive foundational step for leadership coaching of course.
 Here’s what it sounds like.

 Let’s not wish this crisis away.
 It’s happening with or without us.
-It’s time to capitalize on the crisis and consider things that you might give much time to under normal circumstances.
+It’s time to capitalise on the crisis and consider things that you might give much time to under normal circumstances.
 Whatever your current career context, the unprecedented disruption we learned to live with during the Pandemic taught us how a crisis can become the best time to enact needed change for your career and life.

 Please don’t waste it – use it.
 Any crisis forces open a window of opportunity that won’t last forever but you don’t want to be a passenger, carried along to a ‘new normal’ you didn’t influence for yourself.